‘Fairy Tail’ Chapter 534: Zeref’s Fairy Heart Vs Anna’s Celestial Magic; Natsu’s Resurrection Possible

 The Book Of E.N.D.

 While Anna and Zeref will likely be at each other’s throats in the coming Fairy Tail Chapter 534, there are indications that Natsu may still survive his brother’s attack.
-In the previous chapter, Lucy and Gray were puzzled why the letters floating around suddenly returned back to the Book of E.N.D.
+In the previous chapter, Lucy and Gray were puzzled by why the letters floating around suddenly returned back to the Book of E.N.D.

 It likely happened because of the connection between Natsu and the book, the process was halted when Zeref stabbed Natsu.
 But the reverse could also be true as Lucy starts to suspect.
 Will rewriting the book result in Natsu’s resurrection in the coming Fairy Tail 534?